Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 We offer you to watch a video on the topic of the article.

-Frequent headache, dizziness, loss of consciousness are symptoms of serious problems.
+Frequent headaches, dizziness, and loss of consciousness are symptoms of serious problems.
 In some cases, they occur due to increased intracranial pressure.
 If all these problems are bothering you at the same time, you need to urgently go to the hospital for advice and treatment.

 How to check intracranial pressure

-Intracranial pressure occurs when cerebrospinal fluid or cerebrospinal fluid acts on the brain.
-The main part of the substance is formed as a result of the work of the vascular plexuses of glandular cells.
-If the amount of cerebrospinal fluid formed exceeds 1 liter per day, increased pressure appears inside the cranium.
-In addition, cerebral hypertension is caused by structures such as blood in the vessels and an enlarged brain.
-Doctors believe that the reasons for which this condition occurs may be:
+Intracranial pressure occurs when cerebrospinal fluid, or cerebrospinal fluid, presses against the brain.
+The main part of the substance is formed as a result of the work of the choroid plexuses of glandular cells.
+If the amount of cerebrospinal fluid formed exceeds 1 liter per day, increased pressure appears inside the skull.
+In addition, structures such as blood in the vessels and an enlarged brain cause cerebral hypertension.
+Doctors believe that the reasons why this condition occurs may be:

 • hydrocephalus;